History of the Kansas City Royals: 2016–present: Post-championship years

 Following their World Series title, the Royals immediately fell back into mediocrity, finishing third in the AL Central in 2016 and 2017 with 81–81 and 80–82 records, respectively.
 The Royals lost All-Stars Hosmer and Lorenzo Cain to free agency and subsequently hit rock bottom once again, finishing both 2018 and 2019 with more than 100 losses.
 Yost retired at the end of the 2019 season and was replaced by Mike Matheny.
 In the pandemic-shortened 2020 season, the Royals went 26–34 in Matheny's first year at the helm.

 In 2021, the Royals finished with a 74–88 record and placed fourth in the AL Central for the third year in a row.
 Salvador Pérez led the American League with 48 home runs and 121 RBIs.
 Beginning with the 2022 season, Dayton Moore was promoted to the team's President of Baseball Operations and J. J. Picollo began his tenure as general manager.
 Moore was fired by the end of the season.
 The Royals spent 2022 blending their roster with several rookies (including Bobby Witt Jr., MJ Melendez, and Vinnie Pasquantino among others), often fielding lineups with six or more rookies on a given night.
-The team finished in fourth place of the AL Central with a 65–97 record, and Mike Matheny was fired after their season finale in Cleveland.
+The team finished in fourth place of the AL Central with a 65–97 record, and Matheny was fired after their season finale in Cleveland.
+On October 30, 2022, the Royals hired Matt Quatraro as their new manager.